Mumtaz Hussain Khan

-Mumtaz Hussain Khan is a Pakistani politician who has been a member of the Provincial Assembly of Sindh since August 2018.
-He previously served in this role from May 2013 to May 2018.
+Mir Mumtaz Hussain Khan Jakhrani (born 8 March 1973) is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from 2013 till August 2018.
+He Then Again served in this role from July 2018 to August 2023 and is also currently serving from 2024 to 2029.

 Early life

 He was born on 8 March 1973 in Jacobabad Taluka.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-13 Jacobabad-I in the 2013 Sindh provincial election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from PS-3 (Jacobabad-III) in the 2018 Sindh provincial election.